polimi-ispl/sr-bvoc/README.md

-# :earth_africa: :herb: :deciduous_tree: :seedling: Super-Resolution of BVOC Emissions :seedling: :deciduous_tree: :herb: :earth_africa:
+# :earth_africa: :seedling: Super-Resolution of BVOC Emissions :seedling: :earth_africa:

 This repository is meant to represent a comprehensive collection of all the research works conducted by the Image and Sound Processing Lab
 ([ISPL](http://ispl.deib.polimi.it/)) research group at [Politecnico di Milano](https://www.polimi.it/en), and focused on the super-resolving